University Communication with Students

 A one-time fee for visa authorization documents is charged to international postdoctoral and visiting scholars.

 University housing is available to enrolled Stanford degree-seeking undergraduates and graduate students as space permits and according to policies described on the R&DE Student Housing web site.
-Residential and Dining Enterprises (R&DE) Student Housing is responsible for: managing and maintaining student residences; assigning students to housing; and operating the regional housing front desks.
-Information on University housing assignments, options, policies, application procedures, and deadlines may be obtained on the R&DE Student Housing web site, by mail or in person at 482 Galvez Mall, Suite 110, Stanford University, Stanford, CA 94305-6034, by telephone at (650) 725-2810, or by email at firstname.lastname@example.org.
+Residential and Dining Enterprises (R&DE) Student Housing is responsible for managing and maintaining student residences, assigning students to housing, and operating the regional housing front desks.
+Information on University housing assignments, options, policies, application procedures, and deadlines may be obtained on the R&DE Student Housing web site, by mail or in person at 408 Panama Mall, Suite 101, Stanford University, Stanford, CA 94305, by telephone at (650) 725-2810, or by email at email@example.com.
 Current and prospective students may also contact R&DE Student Housing by filing a HelpSU request.
-Information regarding off-campus housing may be obtained from Community Housing on the R&DE Student Housing web site, by mail or in person at 482 Galvez Mall, Suite 110, Stanford University, Stanford, CA 94305-6034, by telephone at (650) 723-3906, or by email at email@example.com.
-For other housing related information, email firstname.lastname@example.org or phone the main student housing office at (650) 725-1600.
+Information regarding off-campus housing may be obtained from the Community Housing section of the R&DE Student Housing web site, by mail or in person at 408 Panama Mall, Suite 101, Stanford University, Stanford, CA 94305, by telephone at (650) 723-3906, or by email at firstname.lastname@example.org.

 Complete information on housing is available on the R&DE Student Housing web site.
 Campus housing rates are generally below local area market rents.

-- See Apply for Housing to apply for upperclass undergraduate, single graduate, couple without children, or student with children housing.
+- See Assignments and Contracts to learn how to apply for upperclass undergraduate, single graduate, couple without children, or student with children housing.

-All rates are per student and include utilities and coinless laundry.
+All on-campus rates are per student and include utilities and coinless laundry.
 Room rates are charged quarterly on the University bill.
-Information on payment options and procedures is discussed in assignment information sent out by R&DE Student Housing and in the Payments section of the Stanford Bulletin.
+Information on payment options and procedures is discussed in assignment information sent out by R&DE Student Housing and in the "Payments" section of the Stanford Bulletin.

-A quarterly house dues fee for students is generally determined by the local residence staff and/or residents of the house and may be included with room and board charges on the University bill.
+A quarterly house dues fee for students is generally determined by the local residence staff and/or residents of each house and may be included with room and board charges on the University bill.

-Students who live in housing are automatically assessed a communications fee on their University bill that covers in-room network connections and a land-line phone with basic telephone service.
+Students who live in housing are automatically assessed a technology fee on their University bill that covers in-room network connections and a landline phone with telephone service (service provided on campus only).

-Approximately 96 percent of undergraduates live in University housing, not counting students studying abroad during the academic year.
-All freshmen and transfers are required to live in University residences for educational reasons and are automatically assigned housing following admission.
-Because freshmen must live in campus housing, losing eligibility for University housing will also likely lead to a loss of student status until the student has returned to University housing, unless an extraordinary exemption is granted from the office of the Vice Provost for Undergraduate Education.
+Approximately 97 percent of undergraduates live in University housing, excepting students studying abroad during the academic year.
+All freshmen are required to live in on campus residences their first year and are automatically assigned housing following admission.
+Information on the housing assignment process is included in the R&DE Student Housing section of Approaching Stanford.
+Because freshmen must live in campus housing, losing eligibility for University housing also leads to a loss of student status until the student has returned to University housing unless an extraordinary exemption is granted from the Office of the Vice Provost for Undergraduate Education.

 Residence assignments for continuing undergraduates are made on the basis of an annual lottery, called the Draw, and quarterly waiting lists.
-Undergraduates are guaranteed four years of University housing (two or three years for transfer students based on their entering class standing) if:
+Undergraduates are guaranteed four years of University housing (three years for transfer students) if:

 - they are willing to live anywhere on campus.